Visualization and Material Cultures of the Heavens

-Department III studies the history of knowledge and action.
+Established in 2013, Department III studies the history of knowledge and action.
 The two main areas of interest are the processes and structures that lead to varying configurations of collaborative and individual bodies of knowledge as well as the changing role of artifacts—texts, objects, and spaces—in the creation, diffusion, and use of scientific and technological knowledge.
-Research cases include Asian cultures and the premodern era.
+The department currently pursues two research themes: Histories of Planning (since 2013) and The Body of Animals (since 2016).
+The former operates with action as an entry point.
+The latter sets out from artifacts.
+These conceptual approaches are complemented by a critical engagement with source-based research.
 In addition to individual projects, Working Groups are dedicated, at different levels of detail, to gathering together scholars interested in specific issues within larger themes.

 Huainanzi Writings of the Masters, South of Huainan, 2nd century

 Inspired by the Huainanzi’s explanation of vermillion production, Department III seeks to understand how people historically approached things and their “inner workings” in action and thought.
 In this core text of Han-Chinese statecraft, a major reference point for cosmological speculations, things testify to the materiality of existence that cuts across every domain of life and is nigh on impossible to escape.
 The things of the Huainanzi are everywhere.
 We interrogate this ubiquity by investigating how the materiality of existence impacts knowing or reflects what one knows.
 Our focus of analysis is on processes: how one understands inner workings when making things work or imagining such ways of working.
 In other words, our aim is to develop a historical epistemology of action.
 Our research agenda has three entry points:artifacts (things), action (making), and knowledge (work).